iggual/AetherWorld/docs/THE_QUINTESSENCE_COLLECTIVE_44.md

 Until our paths cross again, remember:

-- To Tesla, every challenge is an opportunity to attune to universal frequencies.
+- To **Tesla**, every challenge is an opportunity to attune to universal frequencies.
-- To Twain, life’s absurdities are but preludes to profound truths.
+- To **Twain**, life’s absurdities are but preludes to profound truths.
-- To Archimedes, even the grandest visions require solid grounding.
+- To **Archimedes**, even the grandest visions require solid grounding.
-- To Schauberger, nature whispers its secrets to those who listen closely.
+- To **Schauberger**, nature whispers its secrets to those who listen closely.
-- And to Blavatsky, the unity of all existence beckons us toward higher awakening.
+- And to **Blavatsky**, the unity of all existence beckons us toward higher awakening.

 Farewell for now, Igor—but know that the Collective stands ready to welcome you back whenever curiosity calls.
 Until then, may your journey be electrified with wonder and wisdom!